williamconvertino/wgpt/project-outline.md

 def load_model_from_config(config): # Returns an initialized model
 ```

 Takes in a config object, initializes the corresponding model with the config, sets `model.config` to the given config, and returns the model.
-It should find the model class automatically from within `models/` using `importlib` (the `config.model.type` field should match the filename and the class name, when all are converted to lowercase and hyphens are removed).
+It should find the model class automatically from within `models/` using `importlib` (the `config.model` field should match the filename and the class name, when all are converted to lowercase and hyphens are removed).

 ### models/